 TMS-SMART (Meteyard & Holmes, under review) is a method to select stimulation sites for human TMS studies which allows you to control for the subjective annoyance, pain, and muscle twitches, as well as for visible twitches and reaction time changes associated with single-pulse TMS at 43 different sites on the scalp.
-This website allows you to browse the data visually, and to retrive suggested control site locations.
+This website allows you to browse the data visually, and to retrieve suggested control site locations.

 Maps - Interactive maps - Background - Methods - Glossary - Data - References

 Top - Participants - TMS - Tasks - Design and procedure - Statistical analysis

 Twenty healthy participants were recruited from the local population of staff and students at the University of Reading.
 There were two sub-groups of ten participants.
 One sub-group (mean±SD age = 25.2±3.5 years; 6 female; 8 right-handed; mean±SD resting motor threshold = 48.5±6.4% of maximum stimulator output) performed the Eriksen 'flanker' task.
 The second subgroup (mean±SD age = 31.6±5.5 years; 6 female; 10 right-handed; mean±SD resting motor threshold = 51.9±7.7%) performed a choice reaction time task.
 Participants were paid £20 for their time.

 A PowerMag Research100 stimulator and a 10cm diameter figure-8 (or 'butterfly') coil was used.
 Magnetic pulse were stimuli were biphasic.
 TMS intensity was set at 50% of the maximum stimulator output, which, was the mean threshold for evoking muscle respones (MEPs) in intrinsic hand muscles using this equipment in previous studies.